-In clinical tests, more than 99% of children who'd been given the 4-in-1 pre-school booster were protected against tetanus, diphtheria, whooping cough and polio.
+In clinical tests, more than 99 in every 100 children who had been given the 4-in-1 pre-school booster were protected against tetanus, diphtheria, whooping cough and polio.

 The vaccine protects children against these infections until they receive their 3-in-1 teenage booster at the age of 14.

-The 4-in-1 pre-school booster not only protects your child against these infections, but also stops them passing the germs on to babies who are too young to have protection against these diseases through vaccination.
+The 4-in-1 pre-school booster not only protects your child against these infections, but also stops them passing the germs on to babies who are too young to be vaccinated against these infections.

-The 4-in-1 pre-school booster has been thoroughly tested to ensure it's safe and effective.
+The 4-in-1 pre-school booster vaccine has been thoroughly tested to ensure it's safe and effective.

 The brand name of the 4-in-1 pre-school booster is REPEVAX.
 It provides a good booster response.

-Some children will have side effects.
+Some children will have side effects after having the 4-in-1 pre-school booster vaccine.
 These are usually mild and do not last long.

 They usually happen within 48 hours of the injection.